lolhubhai/GoatMart/README.md

 POST /api/items/:id/like: Like a specific command.
 GET /api/stats: Fetch statistics about the platform usage.
 Refer to the source code for more detailed information about each endpoint and their parameters.

-Contributing
-Contributions are welcome!
-Please fork the repository and submit a pull request for any changes or improvements.